-The great strength of Classical and Archaeological Studies is the hugely interesting and varied range of subjects it includes – literature, mythology, drama, archaeology, art and architecture, history, languages and philosophy – and the way they all connect in the study of ancient civilisations, including those of Egypt, Greece and the Roman Empire.
+Film at Kent engages with cinema's rich scope and history, from silent classics and mainstream Hollywood, to world cinema and the avant-garde.
+Classical and Archaeological Studies lets you explore a range of subjects including literature, mythology, drama, archaeology, art and architecture, history, languages and philosophy – and the way these connect in the study of ancient civilisations.

 Teaching and assessment